Hiring a professional carpet installer is a very important step when adding carpeting to your home

 Cut the tack strips to size with a strip cutter or heavy snips.
-Nail the strips 1/2 inch from the wall.
-Do not install tack strips across thresholds or doorways; the tacks on the strips are pretty sharp and could poke through the carpet and hurt your feet.
-Tack strips come in a variety of heights, thicknesses and widths.
+Nail the strips a 1/2 inch from the wall.
+Do not install tack strips across thresholds for doorways; the tacks on the strips are very sharp and could tear through the carpet and hurt your feet.
+Tack strips come in a variety of heights, thicknesses, and widths.
 You want to make sure you are using the correct size for the pile of your carpet.
 If you are installing carpet over a concrete sub-floor, use masonry tacks or epoxy adhesive to hold the tack strips in place.

 5. Install the Carpet Pad

-Lay out the carpet pad perpendicular to the direction you plan to install the carpet, and staple it near the tack strips with a staple hammer.
+Layout the carpet pad in the opposite direction you plan to install the carpet and staple it near the tack strips with a staple hammer.

 6. Staple Any Pad Seams

-Staple the seam of the pad, alternating staples so that they are not beside one another.
-Stretch the padding so that the pieces are butted tightly together.
+Staple the seam of the pad, alternating staples so that they are not right next to one another.
+Stretch the padding so that the pieces are joined tightly together.

 7. Trim the Pad

-Locate the tack strip by feeling through the padding, then use a utility knife to cut away the padding along the interior edge of the strip so that all the tacks are exposed.
+Locate the tack strip by feeling through the padding, then use a utility knife to cut away the padding along the interior edge of the strip so that all tacks are exposed.

 8. Notch Corners for Trimming

 Measure the room at its longest point, then add 3″ to the measurement.
-If you an, take the carpet outside, and notch the back on both sides at the appropriate length.
-The carpet will be easier to handle in a larger space like outdoors.
+Take the carpet outside, and cut it slightly on both sides at the measured length.
+The carpet may be easier to handle in a larger space like outdoors.
 If possible, have someone help you.

 9. Trim the Carpet to Size

-Roll the carpet with the back facing outward until the notched areas show.
-Then run a chalk line from notch to notch.
+Roll the carpet with the back facing outward until the cut areas show.
+Next, run a chalk line from cut to cut.
 Cut the back of the carpet along the chalk line, roll up the carpet, and take it back inside.

-Roll out the carpet into the room.
-Keep it as straight as possible.
-Cut away excess carpet, but leave about 3″ extra next to the walls.
+Roll out the carpet into the room while keeping it as straight as possible.
+Cutaway any excess carpet, but leave 3″ of extra carpet next to the walls.
 Lay out any additional carpet needed to fill the room.

 11. Glue the Seams Together

-Where the carpet edges join, you’ll need to create a seam.
-The seamed edges of both carpet segments must be straight.
-Check the edges: don’t assume that a factory edge is straight.
+You’ll need to create a seam where the carpet edges join.
+These edges must be straight.
+Make sure to check the edges: don’t assume that a factory edge is straight.
 Place a piece of seaming tape under the seam, adhesive side up.
 Heat the seaming iron to the temperature recommended by the tape manufacturer, and rest it directly on the tape for 15 to 30 seconds.
-Then slowly slide the iron along the tape, and press the seam into the melted glue behind the iron.
-After the pieces are joined, place heavy objects on the seam to hold it in place as the glue dries.
+Then carefully slide the iron along with the tape, and press the seam into the melted glue behind the iron.
+Place heavy objects on the seam after the pieces are joined, to ensure they will hold it in place.
 Seams should run parallel to the room’s main light source.
-And make sure the pile of both pieces leans in the same direction.
+And make sure the pile of both pieces runs in the same direction.

 12. Trim Around the Obstacles

 Dry-fit the carpet, butting one end against a wall.
 Use a carpet knife to trim the carpet to fit around obstacles like pillars, floor vents, and outlets.

 13. Attach the First Edge of the Carpet

-Attach the carpet to the tackless strips at one end of the room, using the knee kicker.
-Place the face of the knee kicker against the carpet about 3″ away from the wall, and forcefully strike the padded end to stretch the carpet over the tackless strips.
+Using a knee kicker, attach the carpet to the tackless strips on one end of the room.
+Place the knee kicker against the carpet about 3″ away from the wall, and forcefully strike the padded end to stretch the carpet over the tackless strips.

 14. Trim the Excess from the Edges

-You’ll next need to trim the excess carpet with a wall trimmer, which rests against the wall and provides a straight cut at the correct spot.
-Use a stair tool to press the cut edges underneath the baseboard trim.
+You’ll next need to trim the excess carpet with a wall trimmer, which rests against the wall and provides a straight cut.
+Using a stair tool to press the cut edges underneath the baseboard trim.

 15. Stretch the Carpet

-Use the power stretcher to attach to the strips on the other side of the room.
-For corners and alcoves where the power stretcher can’t reach, use the knee kicker and stair tool.
+Use the power stretcher to attach the strips on the other side of the room.
+For corners and alcoves where the power stretcher can’t easily reach, use a knee kicker and/or stair tool.

 16. Use the Binder Bar

 In this step, you’ll need to nail a binder bar to any areas where the carpet ends without abutting a wall such as a threshold.
-Stretch the carpet with the knee kicker to link to the hooks in the binder bar then use a wooden block or scrap piece of lumber to close the binder bar onto the edge of the carpet.
+Stretch the carpet with the knee kicker and link to the hooks in the binder bar.
+Next, use a wooden block or scrap piece of lumber to close the binder bar onto the edge of the carpet.

 17. Finish Trimming the Carpet

-When all the carpet is in place, cut out the vent openings.
-Attach shoe molding around the room if desired.
+When all the carpet is in place, cut out any necessary openings.
+Attach molding around the room if desired.